CopperEgg/copperegg-powershell/README.md

 copperegg-powershell
 =============

-The CopperEgg Powershell module is a Powershell interface to the CopperEgg API, making it simple to create custom metrics and dashboards for Microsoft Windows systems.
+The Uptime Cloud Monitor Powershell module is a Powershell interface to the Uptime Cloud Monitor API, making it simple to create custom metrics and dashboards for Microsoft Windows systems.

 ##Synopsis
 The module includes:
-  - CopperEgg.psm1... contains Powershell functions that are wrappers for the CopperEgg API
+  - CopperEgg.psm1... contains Powershell functions that are wrappers for the Uptime Cloud Monitor API
-  - Initialize-MetricGroups ... creates metric groups, and sends them to CopperEgg
+  - Initialize-MetricGroups ... creates metric groups, and sends them to Uptime Cloud Monitor
-  - Initialize-Dashboards ... creates custom dashboards, and sends them to CopperEgg
+  - Initialize-Dashboards ... creates custom dashboards, and sends them to Uptime Cloud Monitor
-  - Start-CopperEggMonitor ... starts one or more background jobs that periodically transmit your metrics to CopperEgg
+  - Start-CopperEggMonitor ... starts one or more background jobs that periodically transmit your metrics to Uptime Cloud Monitor
   - Start-DebugMonitor ... performs the same functionality as Start-CopperEggMonitor, but in the foreground, and with debug output.
   - and other utilities.